 To avoid these types of insider threats, I recommend that you make it easier for your users to follow security best practices.
 As I mentioned before, training is not always the answer.
 Instead, you may have more success by implementing policies that actually replace shortcuts in terms of delivering convenience and speed.
 Sure, policies get a bad rap.
 Users often view policies as interrupters that don’t make any sense.
 Indeed, if you have policies that your users won’t follow, then you’re not helping the business, you're hurting the business.
 That may be why about half of the attendees indicated that they didn’t have policies in place to prevent insider threats.

 What I recommend is a "don't fight it, fix it” approach to policies.
 Why try to force somebody to use a policy that's not good for them?
 Why not try to find a policy and procedure that actually helps?
 Your users may then actually want to follow the policy because it helps them better do their job.

 I recommend setting up automatic compliance with policies through self-service capabilities.
 It’s easier for users to request and deploy machine identities.
 And because it’s automated, you’re always going to end up with machine identities that are within your security parameters.
 Your administrators, developers and cloud operations folks all gain the ability to do things faster but yet do it in a secure manner.
 So, at the end of the day, you’ve solved both the problems of speed and security with one solution.

-By automating your machine identity protection, you’re actually making it easier for users to request secure keys and certificates.
+By automating your machine identity management, you’re actually making it easier for users to request secure keys and certificates.
 Ultimately, you're making someone that's a potential insider threat and you’re nullifying that risk because you're removing the possibility of the insider threat occurring for reasons of speed or convenience.
 In other words, you’ve created a situation where the user will actually want to follow good practices and procedures because it makes their job easier, better and faster.